MU-Data-Science/KGSAR/README.md

 ![Rebuilding-docker-ls](/Screenshots/rebuilding-docker-image-ls.png)

-Once the docker image is built, you can push the image to your Docker repository using the following:
+Once the docker image is built, commit the docker container ID using "docker container ls", you can push the image to your Docker repository using the following:

 ```
+    $ docker image tag name_of_image:tag name_of_repository/name_of_image:tag_name
-    $ docker push name_of_repository:tag_name
+    $ docker push name_of_repository/name_of_image:tag_name
 ```

 You can also locally run this image using the following command: